8 Secrets of Highclere Castle: The Real Life Downton Abbey

 The cellar is packed with treasures from Ancient Egypt

 For decades, a secret cabinet situated between the castle’s drawing and smoking rooms hid historic treasures.
 In 1987, the butler revealed this was where the 5th Earl of Carnarvon (the famed Egyptologist who discovered of King Tut’s tomb) stashed a collection of Egyptian artifacts.
 Why did the butler keep mum?
 To avoid the tax man, of course!
 (Much of the 5th Earl’s collection was sold to The Met to pay off hefty inheritance taxes.)
 You can admire these hidden treasures on castle tours and suss out more treasures from Tut’s time at the Egyptian Exhibition in Highclere’s cellar.

 Psst—discover seven style secrets we learned from Downton Abbey.

 There’s a secret passage in the library

-As in so many grand old estates, there’s a secret door concealed among the bookcases of Highclere Castle’s library.
+As in so many grand old estates, there’s a secret door concealed among the bookcases of the Downton Abbey castle’s library.
 (Had Lady Mary’s early love interest, Turkish diplomat Kemal Pamuk lived, he likely would’ve been whisked through this secret passage from the library into the music room to avoid a scandal.)
-Though the music room was never featured in the filming of Downton Abbey (and curiously, no musical instrument has ever been played there), it’s a current favourite of the Carnarvon family for hosting small dinner parties.
+Though the music room has never featured in the filming of Downton Abbey (and curiously, no musical instrument has ever been played there), it’s a current favourite of the Carnarvon family for hosting small dinner parties.

 The Crown and Highclere Castle have someone in common